China–Singapore relations: Diplomatic events and perspectives

 China has its embassy on Tanglin Road in Singapore, while Singapore's embassy in Beijing on Jianguomen Wai Avenue, Chaoyang District was established in 1990, and it has Consulates-General in Chengdu, Guangzhou, Shanghai, and Xiamen, as well as Hong Kong, known during the era of British rule as the Singapore Commission.

 South China Sea dispute

 While Singapore is not a party to the territorial disputes in the South China Sea, it has an interest in the outcome of these disputes since they have implications for international law, freedom of navigation, and ASEAN unity.
-In 2016, Chinese Communist Party tabloid Global Times accused Singapore of supporting the Philippines v.
+Singapore's outspoken stance on the South China Sea is viewed by Chinese policymakers as taking the side of the US and other claimant states as well as attempting to internationalise the dispute.
+In September 2016, Chinese Communist Party tabloid Global Times accused Singapore of supporting the Philippines v.
 China ruling in favour of the Philippines during the Non-Aligned Movement meeting in Venezuela, based on unnamed sources.
 The Global Times account was disputed by Singapore's ambassador to China, Stanley Loh.
-The same year, Yin Jinnan of the PLA National Defence University commented that "Beijing should make Singapore pay the price for seriously damaging China's interests" with sanctions.
+Earlier in August, Chinese diplomat Hua Chunying stated: "China hopes that Singapore...can maintain an objective and fair position as the coordinator of China and Asean dialogue relations, so as to advance Sino-Singapore relations and healthy and stable China-Asean ties."